Kelly (given name)

+Kelly is a unisex given name derived from an Anglicized version of the Irish masculine name Ceallach or a transferred use of the Irish surname O'Ceallaigh.
+O'Ceallaigh, which means "descendant of Ceallach", was Anglicized as Kelly or O'Kelly; the meaning of the personal name Ceallach is uncertain.
+It could mean "bright-headed," or "strife" or "monastery church" in Irish.
+As a name of Irish origin, the Kelly surname is partially an anglicised version of older Irish names, especially Ó Ceallaigh, though the name Kelly is also present to a lesser extent in other Celtic cultures.
+Kelly is historically a male-only name, but has been used as a female given name since the 1960s, though with a significant minority usage as a masculine name, especially within Celtic families.

 Etymology

 The surname Kelly has multiple origins.
 There is a Clan Kelly in Scotland, possibly derived from a toponym Kelloe.
 The Irish surname may be from either Ó Ceallaigh or Ó Cadhla, or yet again from a toponym.
 The surname was established in the United States by the early 19th century, and it began to be used as a masculine name in the later 19th century.
 Feminine usage first appeared in the 1940s and surpassed masculine usage around 1957 due to the popularity of the American actress Grace Kelly.